Free travel Your Mobility Card for free public transport in Pinzgau

 - The Mobility Card is included in the Summer Card

 For which means of transport is the Mobility Card valid?

-With the free Pinzgau Mobility Card, which you receive when you stay overnight in Zell am See-Kaprun, you can use all rail services, Postbus services and the Pinzgau local railway free of charge.
-Only steam and special trains are excluded.
+With the free Pinzgau Mobility Card, which you receive when you stay overnight in Zell am See-Kaprun, you can use rail services, Postbus services and the Pinzgau local railway free of charge.
+Only steam and special trains as well as the night bus lines are excluded.
 Click here for more details on all included public transport.